celest-dev/website/docs/functions/introduction.md

 # Understanding Celest Functions

-Celest Functions are "Cloud Widgets" that enable you to run custom business logic in the cloud, all in Dart, with no additional tooling.
-With Celest, you can connect to your tools or existing backend resources to retrieve and communicate data to create the experience needed for your Flutter app.
+Celest Functions are "Cloud Widgets" that enable you to run custom business logic in your backend, all in Dart, with no additional tooling.
+With Celest Functions, you are able to your existing data sources to create the experiences needed for your Flutter app.

 ## Why would I want to use Celest Functions?

-Running functions in the cloud provides you with a separation layer between your business logic in the cloud, and the UI of your Flutter app.
-This also enables you to add features to your cloud functions while reducing the need to deploy a new version of your app to the app stores.
+Celest Functions enable you to integrate with your existing tools or data sources and serve that information to your Flutter app.
+Additionally, running Celest Functions in the cloud provides you with a separation layer between your business logic, and the UI of your Flutter app.
+This enables you to add features to your Celest Functions, without needing a new version deployed to the app store.

 ## Next steps